Understanding the Real Risks of Laser Eye Surgery

 Vascular Occlusion

-There is an extremely remote risk that when the suction ring interrupts the blood supply to the eye, permanent damage to the retina (the film of the eye) or blood vessels in the retina can take place, with loss of vision.
+However, there is a very small risk that this temporary disruption of blood flow in the eye can cause permanent damage to the retina.
+This can technically result in permanent loss of vision.
 This possible occurrence has a theoretical probability of less than 1 in 1,000,000, which is again reduced even further according to the technology and surgeon.

 Dry Eyes